ShiftLeftSecurity/ocular-docs/manual/repl.md

-# OCULAR
+# Ocular Query Language (Oh-Kewl!)

-The ShiftLeft Command Line Tool, Ocular, is a REPL (Read-Eval-Print-Loop).
+ShiftLeft Ocular, is a REPL (Read-Eval-Print-Loop).
 It lets you perform code analysis on code property graphs and security profiles, both interactively or with non-interactive scripts.
 This document provides an overview of the Ocular features.

 The underlying shell is an interactive scala shell which includes useful things like:
 * <TAB> for autocomplete